Filip-git/cHector-Business-Results-App/README.md

 # cHector-Business-Results-App

-Frontend side of the cHector application
+Frontend of the cHector application made in React Native

 ## Prerequisites